-[Editor’s note: “Prosper From Apple’s Major Upcoming Product Launch” was previously published in September 2022.
+[Editor’s note: “Prosper From the Titan’s Major Upcoming Product Launch” was previously published in September 2022.
 It has since been updated to include the most relevant information available.]

-When Apple (AAPL) unveiled the first iPhone back in 2007, the late, great Steve Jobs implied that the iPod-lookalike with Blackberry-level functionality was a revolutionary product that would change everything.
+So said the late, great Steve Jobs when he unveiled the first iPhone back on January 9, 2007.
+He implied that the newly launched iPod-lookalike with Blackberry-level functionality was a revolutionary product that would change everything.

-Today, there are more than a billion iPhones across the globe.
-Last quarter, Apple sold more than $40 billion worth of them.
-And it’s now the most valuable company in the world, with a $2.4 trillion market capitalization.
+Today, there are more than a billion iPhones in the hands of people all across the globe.
+In the second quarter of 2022 alone, Apple (AAPL) sold more than $50 billion worth of iPhones.
+And Apple is now the most valuable company in the world, with a $2.3 trillion market capitalization.